 The artwork Circle of Light is among the most visible and beloved in the State Art Collection.
 Unfortunately, half of the artwork’s 50,000 reflectors have fallen off since its creation in 1992.
 Repairs are needed or the state risks losing it altogether.
-The Legislature approved funding in FY 21 to evaluate the artwork in Phase 1 of this project.
-ArtsWA is recommending Phase 2 – completing the restoration – take place in FY 22.
-We are requesting $508,000 to complete the final phase of the repair.
-This request has been included in the Governor’s Capital Budget.
+The Legislature approved funding in FY 2021 for Phase 1 of the project–to evaluate the condition of the artwork and recommend the cost and methodology for repair.
+ArtsWA requested $508,000 for Phase 2 of the project–to complete the repair in the FY 2021-23 biennium.

 Creative Districts Capital Project Grants

-In the 2019-21 Capital Budget, the Legislature funded a pilot grant program that supports small-scale capital projects for Creative Districts.
+In the FY 2019-21 Capital Budget, the Legislature funded a pilot grant program that supported small-scale capital projects for Creative Districts.
 Projects are currently underway in each of the eight Creative Districts.
-Projects are scheduled to be completed before the end of FY 21.
-We are requesting $416,120 to make this grant program a permanent part of the Creative Districts program. $412,000 has been included in the Governor’s Capital Budget.
+Projects are scheduled to be completed before the end of FY 2021.
+ArtsWA requested $416,120 in the FY 2021-23 Capital Budget to make this grant program a permanent part of the Creative Districts program.

 Creative Districts Operating Budget

 The Creative Districts Program helps communities turn arts and culture into economic development opportunities.
-There are eight Creative Districts currently certified, with more than fifteen other communities working toward certification.
-The current budget is not adequate to support the program’s growth.
-We are requesting $197,600 in additional funds to support the program.
-This request has been included as part of the Governor’s Operating Budget.
+There are eight Creative Districts currently certified, with more than 15 other communities working toward certification.
+ArtsWA requested $197,600 in the FY 2021-23 Operating Budget to support this growing program.

 Recovery of Washington’s Creative Sector